karazandi/RZD_apps/README.md

 - To download the application, navigate to the desired version folder and download all its contents.
 - I do not recommend downloading version **1.00**, as it was intended solely for beta testing.
 - This application requires Python to be installed on your system.
 Make sure to install Python before running the application.
 - All necessary dependencies are handled by the main script.
-Simply install Python via the command prompt using:
+Simply download pyton version 3.12.8 and install pip using:
   ```
   pip install python
   ```